adamsilver/fdpb/09-a-file-upload-form.md

 Some forms involve users having to upload files: document, images or anything else really.
 On the one hand, uploading a file is only marginally more complex than inputting any other type of data.
 On the other, there are some nuances and opportunites that need to be taken into account.

 The problem increases by orders of magnitude as soon as you need to let users upload *multiple* files in one go.
 Interestingly, we sometimes need an interface that lets users add multiple *anything*, not just files.
-In this chapter, we're going to start small, but we'll end big.
+In this chapter, we're going to look at a few patterns regarding file uploads and then look at some slightly more abstract patterns that can be used here and beyond.

 ## A file input